 For example, digital platforms and capabilities such as a digital case registry, can not only help evolve services such as e-filing and service of notice, but also allow the generation of data to create new parameters for judicial performance evaluation and support intelligent law-making to avoid or contain disputes.
 The capability of 'intelligent scheduling', can help evolve services such as a queue management system for lawyers or support judges managing legal aid services through digital allotment of cases.
-Basic capabilities such as well-defined access controls, natively machine-readable documents of laws and cases, automated process checks and stage-wise filtration (e.g., admission by registrars), text-to-voice, voice-to-text, and digitally assisted language translation must form the basis for redesigning some of the most effort and time-intensive administrative processes.
+Another example of an essential component of digital infrastructure is a reliable means of verifying identities of participants of court cases, such as lawyers, litigants, and witnesses.
+Basic capabilities such as well-defined access controls, natively machine-readable documents of laws and cases, automated process checks and stage-wise filtration (e.g., admission by registrars), text-to-voice, voice-to-text, and digitally assisted language translation must form the basis for redesigning some of the most effort and timeintensive administrative processes.
 Focusing on building the digital infrastructure, will strengthen each platform's ability to support the constant evolution of existing services and creation of additional services, such as updated repositories of law or creating self-assessment tools for judges.
 It will also avoid repeated investment in migration between updated systems over time.